“Grave Doubts: A Mystery & Magic Short Story,” Amazon Kindle Single, 2015.

 Read about the setting and research

-“Rides with Strangers” in Adirondack Mysteries and Other Mountain Tales: Volume 3 (forthcoming).
+“Rides with Strangers” in Adirondack Mysteries and Other Mountain Tales: Volume 3, North Country Books, forthcoming.

 A creepy story of wilderness hitchhiking.
 Read more about it

-“Maddie in the Middle” in Medium of Murder from Red Coyote Press, 2008.
+“Maddie in the Middle” in Medium of Murder, Red Coyote Press, 2008.

 Prohibition, West Virginia.
 Two sisters and a problem.